AdaCore/ada_coding_standards/ada_coding_standards/chapters/guidelines/dynamic_storage_management/dyn05_user-defined_storage_pools_policy.rst

 predictability of the allocation and deallocation implementation, and 2) how access values are used by the application.
-The behavior of the underlying implementation is largely undefined and may, for example, consist of calls to the operating-system (if present).
+The behavior of the underlying implementation is largely undefined and may, for example, consist of calls to the operating system (if present).
 Application code can manipulate access values beyond the scope of analysis.

 Under this policy, the full expressive power of access-to-object types is provided but one of the two areas of analysis difficulty is removed.
 Specifically, predictability of the allocation and deallocation implementation is achieved via user-defined storage pools.
-(With these  storage pools, the implementation of allocation (:ada:`new`) and deallocation (instances of :ada:`Ada.Unchecked_Deallocation`) is defined by the pool type.)
+With these  storage pools, the implementation of allocation (:ada:`new`) and deallocation (instances of :ada:`Ada.Unchecked_Deallocation`) is defined by the pool type.

 If the pool type is implemented with fixed-size blocks on the stack, allocation and deallocation timing behavior are predictable.